oconnor663/jacko.io/posts/async_intro.md

 - [Part Three: IO](async_io.html)

 Async/await, or "async IO", is a new-ish[^new_ish] language feature that lets our programs do more than one thing at a time.
-It's kind of an alternative to multithreading,[^threads] though Rust programs often use both.
-Async is especially popular with websites and network services that handle many connections at once,[^lots] because running lots of async "futures" or "tasks" is more efficient than running lots of threads.
+It's sort of an alternative to multithreading,[^threads] though Rust programs often use both.
+Async is popular with websites and network services that handle many connections at once,[^lots] because running lots of "futures" or "tasks" is more efficient than running lots of threads.
 This series will be an introduction to futures, tasks, and async IO.

 [^new_ish]: Rust has had async/await since 2019.
 For comparison, C# added
     async/await in 2012, Python added it in 2015, JS in 2017, and C++ in 2020.